markanderson0/music-app-android/README.md

 Libraries to investigate:
 -
 - Robolectric for testing.
-- Lombok for reducing boilerplate code in models.
+- Lombok or AutoValue for reducing boilerplate code in models.

 Features to add (This list is ever expanding and in no particular order):
 -